rust-lang-nursery/rust-cookbook/src/intro.md

 programming tasks, using the crates of the Rust ecosystem.

-[Read more about _Cookin' with Rust_](about.html), including tips for how to read the book, how to use the examples, notes on conventions.
+[Read more about _Cookin' with Rust_](about.html), including tips for how to read the book, how to use the examples, and notes on conventions.

 ## Contributing